DWI with Property Damage

 Due to the firm stance that the Texas Penal Code and law enforcement takes with those charged with driving while intoxicated offenses, knowing your options while approaching the situation in the most effective manner with the help of a competent defense lawyer will give you a much better opportunity to effectively argue your case and keep the freedom that you have always enjoyed.

-The attorneys of Law Offices of Richard C. McConathy are focused primarily on representing individuals accused of DWI-related crimes in north Texas.
+The attorneys of The Law Offices of Richard C. McConathy are focused primarily on representing individuals accused of DWI-related crimes in north Texas.
 With years of prior experience successfully navigating the complex legal system for the clients they defend, Richard McConathy and the rest of the legal team are prepared and able to help you during this inevitably stressful time.

 Implementing efficient and developed defense strategies based off the facts of your case, you can rest assured that every factor will be taken into account when fighting for you.

-To go over your case in detail with the legal team at Law Offices of Richard C. McConathy, call (972) 233-5700 or send an online message today.
-The attorneys of Law Offices of Richard C. McConathy proudly represent individuals throughout the Texas counties of Kaufman, Parker, Grayson, Dallas, Collin, Wise, Johnson, Tarrant, Denton, Ellis, and Rockwall.
+To go over your case in detail with the legal team at The Law Offices of Richard C. McConathy, call (972) 233-5700 or send an online message today.
+The attorneys of The Law Offices of Richard C. McConathy proudly represent individuals throughout the Texas counties of Kaufman, Parker, Grayson, Dallas, Collin, Wise, Johnson, Tarrant, Denton, Ellis, and Rockwall.

 The specific statutes that discuss driving while intoxicated can be found in Chapter 46 Section 6 of the Texas Penal Code.
 This statute says that an individual can be charged with a driving while intoxicated offense if they are intoxicated while operating a motor vehicle in a public place.